-GERD W. CLABAUGH, in his official capacity as Director of Iowa Department of Public Health and Administrator of the State Board of Health; REBECCA SWIFT, in her official capacity as Administrator of the Health Facilities Council; and ROBERTA CHAMBERS, CONNIE SCHMETT, ROGER THOMAS, BRENDA PERRIN, and HAROLD MILLER in their official capacities as Members of the Health Facilities Council,
+GERD W. CLABAUGH, in his official capacity as Director of Iowa Department of Public Health and Administrator of the State Board of Health; MICHELL RICKER, KAREN WOLTMAN, TONYA GRAY, TED GEORGE, JAY HANSEN, MICHAEL KANELLIS, VICKIE LEWIS, PATTI BROWN, RON ABRONS, MAGGIE TINSMAN, and MICHAEL WOLNERMAN, in their official capacities as Members of the State Board of Health; REBECCA SWIFT, in her official capacity as Administrator of the Health Facilities Council: ROBERTA CHAMBERS, CONNIE SCHMETT, ROGER THOMAS, BRENDA PERRIN, and HAROLD MILLER in their official capacities as Members of the Health Facilities Council; RODNEY A. ROBERTS, in his official capacity as Director of the Iowa Department of Inspections and Appeals; and DAWN FISK, in her official capacity as Administrator of the Health Facilities Division of the Iowa Department of Inspections and Appeals,